Blossom-Africa/HR-Management-Analytics/README.md

-# 👥 HR Management Analytics Dashboard – Power BI
+# 👥 HR Management Analytics Dashboard

 This project showcases a comprehensive **Human Resource Analytics Dashboard** developed in **Power BI**.
 Designed as part of our internal business analytics initiative, the dashboard provides a clear and actionable overview of workforce dynamics—leveraging data to support HR decision-making, diversity analysis, and attrition monitoring.